 And this anger reaches City Council pretty quickly.
 Right now, the Council is debating a new bill to require stricter parking rules in Philadelphia. [update: this was written in 2018, but Council is pretty much always debating parking bills.]
 Specifically, the bill would require more parking spaces to be constructed with each new development in the City.
 You might have seen some of Plan Philly’s outstanding reporting on this – take a look at this interview and this article for a good introduction.

 Since the future of parking rules in Philadelphia are in some uncertainty, I want to quickly review the overall zoning rules for parking spots in the city, and talk about the ways in which the new bill might change them.

-(Update: while the bill in question is not officially dead, it will not be passed in the Summer 2018 session.
+(Update: the bill in question did not pass in the Summer 2018 session.
 However, something like it is regularly proposed by at least one Council member, so the rest of this article is still applicable for those looking to understand parking rules in Philadelphia and the debates surrounding them.)

 Developers are usually required to create a set number of parking spaces for every certain number of units – or every certain amount of area – in a development

 In the “Special-Purpose” districts – which can include colleges (SP-INS, for “institutional”) or parks (SP-PO-A), there are many rules like this: An SP-INS development, for example, must include one off-street parking space for each 4,000 sq. ft. of cumulative gross floor area of buildings in the district.